 KAZ Minerals respects the right to freedom of association, and we consult with our employees and trade unions about changes to our business and employment conditions.
 All employees are entitled to join a union of their choice.
-At 31 December 2021, 63% of the Group’s employees belonged to one of the three trade unions active in the mining industry in Kazakhstan (2020: 69%).
+At 31 December 2022, 60% of the Group’s employees belonged to one of three trade unions active in the mining industry in Kazakhstan (2021: 63%).

 Attracting and retaining skilled employees

 Employee turnover is actively managed at each of the Group’s operations and by the Human Resources team.
 The retention of skilled staff has been a key factor in the successful development of the Group’s assets at Aktogay and Bozshakol, and in the wider Group’s continued operational success.
+During the ramp-up of the second sulphide concentrator at Aktogay, the Group benefited greatly from deep institutional knowledge of the operation of our concentrators and learnings garnered from the ramp-ups of the first sulphide concentrators at both Aktogay and Bozshakol.
 When employees leave the Group, exit interviews are conducted to collect feedback.